ibm-cloud-docs/watsonxdata/happy_path.md

 1. Enter the service name.
 The service name can be any string.
 This service name is used in the web console to identify the new deployment.

 1. Select a resource group.
-If you are organizing your services into resource groups, specify the resource group.(Optional).
+If you are organizing your services into resource groups, specify the resource group.(optional).

 1. Enter a tag name.
 This is optional.

-1. Select the type of network endpoints that is used for accessing the service.(Optional).
+1. Select the type of network endpoints that is used for accessing the service.(optional).

    a. **Public endpoint only** - Public endpoints provide a connection to your deployment on the public network (single endpoint).

    b. **Private endpoint only** - Private endpoints route traffic through the {{site.data.keyword.Bluemix_short}} Private network (single endpoint).

    c. **Both public and private endpoints** - Public endpoints provide a connection to your deployment on the public network.
-Private endpoints route traffic through the {{site.data.keyword.Bluemix_short}} Private network.
-(Two separate endpoints).
+Private endpoints route traffic through the {{site.data.keyword.Bluemix_short}} Private network. (two separate endpoints).

 1. In the **Summary** pane, the promotion code appears.
 1. Enter the promotion code in the **Apply a code** field and click **Apply**.
 1. Review the license agreement and select the checkbox to acknowledge the agreement.
 1. Click **Create**.
 The **{{site.data.keyword.Bluemix_short}} manage resource** page is displayed.

-   After you click **Create**, the system displays a message to say that the instance is being provisioned, which returns you to the **Resource list**.
-From the **Resource list**, under **Databases** category, you see that the status for your instance is, **Provision in progress**.
+   After you click **Create**, the message stating that the “instance is being provisioned” is displayed and you are taken to the **Resource list**.
+From the **Resource list**, under **Databases** category, you can see that the status for your instance is, **Provision in progress**.

-   When the status changes to **Active**, select the instance.
+1. Select the instance when the status changes to **Active**.

 1. Go to **Resource list** **>** **Databases**.